UN General Assembly: India, 152 other members demand humanitarian ceasefire in Gaza

 Ten member nations of the United Nations voted against the resolution and 23 countries abstained from voting.
 The United States and Israel were among the members that voted against the resolution.

-The resolution, sponsored by Qatar, Saudi Arabia, the United Arab Emirates and Palestine, among others, demands that all parties to the conflict must comply with their obligations under the international humanitarian law to protect civilians.
+The resolution, sponsored by Qatar, Saudi Arabia, the United Arab Emirates and Palestine, among others, demands that all parties to the conflict must comply with their obligations under international humanitarian law to protect civilians.
 Palestine is an observer state of the United Nations.

 While the resolution is non-binding, it comes amid growing pressure on Israel to halt its war on Gaza.